wangxiaoyunanne/docs/source/hive_template.html.md

 As long as you need.
 Provide links (say, to papers) where appropriate.
 What was the approach you took to implementing this on a GPU / in Gunrock?
 Pseudocode is fine but not necessary.
 Whatever is clear.

+Be specific about how to map the algorithm to Gunrock operators.
+That is helpful for everyone.

 Be specific about what you actually implemented with respect to the entire workflow (most workflows have non-graph components; as a reminder, our goal is implementing single-GPU code on only the graph components where the graph is static).

 ## How To Run This Application on DARPA's DGX-1